adamgreen/MiP_ProMini-Pack/Arduino/MiP_ProMini_Pack_Library/README.md

 #### Notes
 * The MiP robot defaults to having the clap detection feature disabled after the ProMini Pack attaches.
-* Attempting to set both the clap delay and this enable state too quickly in succession (< 1 second) can cause one of them to be ignored.

 #### Example
 ```c++